jdersch/PERQemu/PERQemu/Readme.txt

 1.3 System Requirements
 -----------------------

-You will need a Windows machine with the .NET Framework ?.? installed, or a Linux/UNIX/Mac OS machine with the Mono v?.? runtime installed.
+You will need a Windows machine with the .NET Framework 4.8 installed, or a Linux/UNIX/Mac OS machine with the Mono v6.12.0.x runtime installed.

-    [Todo: Figure out exactly what versions are required to support the .NET Framework 4.8 target we build against.]

 PERQemu is a nearly cycle-accurate, register-level emulation of a complex microcoded processor AND a Z80 subsystem -- essentially two emulations running